-The formula is for any value of the random variable we chose, and so the x is put into the formula.
+The formula is for any value of the random variable we chose, and so the is put into the formula.
+In this example, because we expect 10 customers in line each hour.
 This is the formula:

 As an example, the probability of 15 people arriving at the checkout counter in the next hour would be

-Here we have inserted x = 15 and calculated the probability that in the next hour 15 people will arrive is .061.
+Here we have inserted and calculated the probability that in the next hour 15 people will arrive is 0.035.

 Exponential DistributionIf we keep the same historical facts that 10 customers arrive each hour, but we now are interested in the service time a person spends at the counter, then we would use the exponential distribution.
 The exponential probability function for any value of x, the random variable, for this particular checkout counter historical data is: